kaw393939/eaikw/docs/lessons/01-what-is-this.md

 ### Q: "Do I need to know coding?"

 **A:** No!
-This course teaches you how to **use AI to write code** while maintaining quality.
-You'll learn concepts along the way.
+This course teaches you how to **use AI strategically** while understanding professional tools.
+You'll learn brand strategy first, then use AI to implement it.

+### Q: "I already have a LinkedIn profile.
+Why do I need this?"

+**A:** LinkedIn is great for networking, but you don't control the platform.
+A web presence lets you:

+- Control your brand narrative completely
+- Create custom experiences for different audiences
+- Own your content and SEO
+- Build trust with depth (articles, projects, case studies)

 ### Q: "Which AI assistant should I use?"

 **A:** Any of these work great:

-- GitHub Copilot (best for VS Code integration)
-- ChatGPT (good for explanations)
+- ChatGPT (good for brand copy and content)
-- Claude (excellent for detailed code)
+- Claude (excellent for strategic thinking)
-- Cursor (AI-native editor)
+- GitHub Copilot (helpful for technical parts)

 ### Q: "How long will this take?"

-**A:** About 40 minutes for the full course.
-Each lesson is 3-5 minutes.
+**A:** About 6 hours total.
+Strategic foundation (~2 hours), building (~3 hours), optimization (~1 hour).

-### Q: "What if I get stuck?"
+### Q: "What if I don't have a business yet?"

-**A:** We have:

-- Copy-paste prompts for every step
-- Troubleshooting guide (Lesson 10)
-- Common error solutions
+**A:** Perfect!
+This helps you:

+- Define your brand before launching
+- Test positioning with a real presence
+- Build credibility before your first client
+- Attract opportunities as you're getting started

 ---